DDejviDD/CLD_Lab6_Curchod_Bryan_Muaremi_Dejvid/README.md

 # Task 4: Install web application

 In this task we will configure the managed host to run an nginx web server.
-This will necessitate four files:
+This will require four files:

 - The inventory file from the previous task (playbooks/hosts).
 - A playbook with instructions what to configure (playbooks/web.yml).